moneykit/yodlee-api-client/docs/ConfigsApi.md

 Update Notification Subscription

-The update events service is used to update the callback URL.<br>If the callback URL is invalid or inaccessible, the subscription will be unsuccessful, and an error will be thrown.<br><b>Note:</b> The content type has to be passed as application/json for the body parameter. <br>
+The update events service is used to update the callback URL.<br>If the callback URL is invalid or inaccessible, the subscription will be unsuccessful, and an error will be thrown.<br><br><b>Note:</b> <li>The content type has to be passed as application/json for the body parameter. <br>

 ### Example
 ```python